-Fun ESL Activities for Teenagers
+Fun ESL Activities for Teenagers: Top 30

-If you’re looking for some fresh, new ideas for your English classes, check out these top 10 ESL activities for teenagers.
+If you’re looking for some fresh, new ideas for your English classes, check out these ESL games for teens.
 They’re guaranteed to be fun, engaging, and interesting.
-These fun ESL activities for teenagers cover a wide range of skills, from speaking to writing to listening and reading, and many of them cover more than one skill at a time.
+These fun ESL games for teenagers cover a wide range of skills, from speaking to writing to listening and reading, and many of them cover more than one skill at a time.
 Your students will love your classes!

 If you’re looking for an active, 4-skills ESL activity that teenagers will love, look no further than running dictation!
 It’s competitive, fast-paced and students always demand to play it again.
-Running dictation is the perfect ESL activity for a case of the Monday morning, or Friday afternoon blues.
+Running dictation is the perfect ESL activity for a case of the Monday morning or Friday afternoon blues.
 It’s guaranteed to get a bit of energy and excitement back into your classes.

-#2: Board Games for ESL Students
+#2 Communication Games for Teens: Board Games for ESL Students

 #3: Apples to Apples ESL Vocabulary Game

 Or, you can check out Apples to Apples Junior on Amazon if you want to use it as a party game.

 This is one of the best ESL vocabulary activities for teenagers because it’s challenging.
 You can play password with the entire class, but it’s best in smaller classes of 10 or fewer in order to increase student talking time.

-#5: Concentration ESL Memory Game
+#5: Concentration ESL or EFL Memory Game

-Concentration is played in small groups of 3-4 students and doesn’t require a lot of talking.
+Concentration is played in groups of 3-4 students and doesn’t require a lot of talking.
 I use it mostly for matching vocabulary words with definitions, but you can adapt it to suit lots of other stuff as well.
 The best part about this one is that you can adapt it for any age, or level of students.

 #6: Surveys for ESL Students

-With big classes of adults, surveys are one of my go-to ESL activities because they’re student-centered, engaging and cover all 4 skills (reading, writing, listening, speaking).
+With big classes of adults, surveys are one of my go-to ESL classroom activities because they’re student-centered, engaging, and cover all 4 skills (reading, writing, listening, speaking).
 They are still an excellent ESL activity for teenagers, but you need to judge whether or not they’re mature enough to do it.